 For hiring qualified employees for coding nowadays, hiring managers need a proven methodology through which they can put the technical skills of a candidate to test.
 This is precisely where pre-employment assessments can make a huge difference.
 Such assessments enable hiring managers to test a potential employee’s technical expertise and capabilities before their selection.
 However, HR professionals have mixed views regarding its effectiveness.

-So, should you use pre-employment assessments to hire employees for technical jobs like coding?
+So, should you use employment assessments to hire coders?
 Read on to find an answer to this question.

 The strategy for using pre-employment tests for hiring candidates is not new.
 It has been there for the last few decades.
 But there has been a change in its acceptance rate as more companies are gravitating towards it.